amirbous/LaplaceParallelBEM/README.md

 - TODO:
     - [ ] Parallelize building matrix: OpenMP
     - [ ] MPI distributed matrix assembly
+	- [ ] ParTEMIS for splitting the mesh based on graph splitting
 - Implemented
     - [x] Load and write geometry with densities correctly
     - [x] Ensure convergence
     - [x] Link ginkgo as solver
+	- [x] rewrite with ID instead of pointer for later access when using MPI

 #### Example models